-There have be a lot of great ideas, suggestions, and feature requests for improving farmOS over the years!
-And even more so since farmOS v2 was released. :slight_smile:
+There have been a lot of great ideas, suggestions, and feature requests for improving farmOS over the years!
+And even more so since farmOS v2 was released.

 I think it is worth taking some time to provide an overview of “how things get done” in farmOS (and open source projects more generally).
 It may not be intuitive, especially in a world where so much software development happens “for free” in centralized, top-down, company-driven contexts.